jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_01.md

    az vm show  --name myCLIVM --resource-group training-student-0xx-lab01 --show-details | grep power
    ```
     >**Did you know?** When you use Azure to stop your virtual machine, the status is *deallocated*.
 This means that any non-static public IPs are released, and you stop paying for the VM’s compute costs.

-## Cleanup your resources

-1. When you are done with the lab, delete the resource group you created, we will use a different one for our future labs !
-2. Go to Azure Portal, Navigate to your Resource Group
-3. Hit the Delete Resource Group button with the bin.
-It will ask for your confirmation, type the resource group name and hit delete.

 ## Learn more with self-paced training